webxdc/webxdc-dev/README.md

 The dev tool console shows messages with the same color prefix as the instance UIs.

-You can simulate the host losing messages by toggling the "Drop Updates" button on a specific instance.
+You can simulate the host losing messages by toggling the `Drop Updates` button on a specific instance.
 While enabled the instance will not recieve any updates as if the transport has failed to deliver them.
+On later reloads of the page the instance will load all updates as this state is shared identically between all insances.

 #### Clean state